 Anyways, I remember hanging out with some great people, meeting some of the artists, and enjoying some great sets by Maztek, Signs or Aggressor Bunx, but at the end, it wasn't the highlight of the night.
 Favorite part would definitely be going around the town and using public transportation at 4 am, carrying a huge carved pumpkin in my hands.

-Back in May, we (the promoter team I'm part of here in Athens) had booked Ekali to play a show as part of his European Spring Tour.
+Back in May, we (the promoter team I'm part of here in Athens, Greece) had booked Ekali to play a show as part of his European Spring Tour.
 I was super excited for the night; mostly because I admire Ekali as an artist and as a person, and I had also heard he takes a lot of pride in his live performances.
-Unfortunately - or so we thought - things didn't go too well in terms of attendance, mainly because the show was on a Thursday, and Ekali's "crowd" ended up being around 25 people.
+Unfortunately - or so we thought - things didn't go too well in terms of attendance, mainly because of how the scene works here and also due to the show being on a Thursday, and Ekali's "crowd" ended up being around 25 people.
 He didn't mind at all however, and went on to destroy us for about 90 minutes.
 Witnessing one of your favorite artists deliver a set just for you and your friends was surreal; the vibe was just so personal and intimate, and we all felt so connected by the music.
-We also got to hang out with Nathan after the show and talk about all sorts of music stuff; such an interesting experience.
+We hung out with Nathan after the show and talked about all sorts of music stuff; such an interesting experience.

 Years ago when I was a baby raver I went to an all night massive in the meatpacking district of Detroit.
 The lineup was heavy for the time, featuring Dirtyphonics, Stanton Warriors, Juan Atkins, etc. It was a frigidly cold day in January hovering around zero, and my friends and I had drove 70 miles from our college town to go to this not entirely legal party that was supposed to go until sunrise.